2004 United States presidential election in Ohio: Predictions

 There were 12 news organizations that made state-by-state predictions of the election.
 Here are their last predictions before election day.

 Polling

 Pre-election polling showed a lot of volatility throughout the general election.
 In September, Bush was gaining momentum here, reaching over 50% in several polls and even reaching double digit margins in some.
-But in October, Kerry gained back momentum as he started winning many of the polls, leading with from 48% to as high as 50%.
+By October, Kerry gained back momentum as he started winning many of the polls, leading with from 48% to as high as 50%.
 The last 3 polls averaged Kerry leading 49% to 48%.

 Fundraising

-Bush raised $7,349,944.
-Kerry raised $3,428,504.
+Bush raised $7,349,944, while Kerry raised $3,428,504.

 Advertising and visits

 Both candidates campaigned heavily.
 Bush visited the state 18 times to Kerry's 23 times.
 Almost every week, over $10 million was spent on television advertising.

 Analysis

-CNN Exit polling showed that Bush barely won the state.
-Among male voters, he won with 52%.
-Among female voters, it was tied 50-50.
-Also, 53% of the voters approved of Bush's job as president.
+CNN's exit polling showed that Bush barely won the state.
+He won with 52% among male voters, while it was tied 50–50 among female voters.
+53% of the voters approved of Bush's job as president.
 Bush dominated in the rural areas, while Kerry dominated and won most of the counties with large populations.
 Overall, Bush won most of the counties and congressional districts in the state.
 All the congressional districts Kerry won were in the northern section of the state.